cloud8421/claudio-ortolina.org/content/posts/ipad-retrospective.md

 The iPad fits my mental model of getting things done (tasks instead of files), and it doesn’t get in the way.
 It’s got great security defaults, it’s encrypted, and automatically backed up.
 If I buy a new one, I can easily transfer all my data and be up and running in a couple of hours.

-The iPAD lets me focus on what I want to achieve, as opposed to losing myself in endless maintenance.
+The iPad lets me focus on what I want to achieve, as opposed to losing myself in endless maintenance.

 I take notes of points of friction, and every once in a while, I review my workflows: if I wanna change anything, I’ll test a different application (after making sure my data is portable), and move on.